Veravekiou/vera-vekiou-portfolio/README.md

 # Vera Vekiou Portfolio

-Personal portfolio website for Vera Vekiou, presenting selected web, mobile, and desktop projects in a clean single-page experience.

 ## About

 This project is a personal portfolio built to showcase featured work, technical skills, and contact details in one modern, responsive interface.